ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 }
 ```

+#### CapabilityStatement Resource

+There are no CapabilityStatement resources defined for this transaction.

 ### Security Consideration

-IUA Authorization Clients, Authorization Servers and Resource Server actors SHALL use the JWS (signed) alternative of the JWT token as spcified in the IUA Trial Implementation.
+IUA Authorization Clients, Authorization Servers and Resource Server actors SHALL use the JWS (signed) alternative
+of the JWT token as specified in the IUA Trial Implementation.
 The JWE alternative SHALL not be used.

+#### Security Audit Considerations

+There is no audit event required for this transaction.